Presence Over Presents

 To this day, my brothers and I speak fondly of our “tin can Christmas” as we point out the few surviving ornaments on our parents’ tree.
 Primitive, yet crafted with love and hope, they are more precious than some of the shiny new ones.

-As a student of Positive Psychology this year, I’ve learned that money spent on experiences tends to make people happier than money spent on things.
-That’s because trips and adventures create memories that last a lot longer than the thrill of items found at the mall.
+As a student of Positive Psychology, I learned that money spent on experiences tends to make people happier than money spent on things.
+That’s because trips and adventures can create memories that last a lot longer than items found at the mall.
 Special times, especially when shared with people we love, can yield a lot more of what my teacher, Tal Ben-Shahar, calls “the ultimate currency”—namely, happiness.